IQTLabs/GitGeo/README.md

 ## Want to contribute?

 - Open a PR.
 We are glad to accept pull requests.
-We use black and pylint, though we are glad to help if you haven't used those tools before.
+We use black and pylint and pydocstyle, though we are glad to help if you haven't used those tools before.
 - Open an issue.
 Tell us your problem or a functionality you want.
 - Want to help build a community related to GitGeo and similar open source software ecosystem exploration tools?
 Please send an email to jmeyers@iqt.org.